ColOfAbRiX/the-road-to-fp/05_composition.md

 val fromTuple: ((String, String)) => User = data => User(data._1, data._2)
 ```

-In this exercise the problem we want to solve is to build a `User` composing the functions we have
+In this example the problem we want to solve is to build a `User` composing the functions we have
 and for this purpose we want to create two functions, one that creates a user given a username and
 the other that creates a user with a random name: